French battleship Jean Bart (1940): Operation Torch

 Despite the numerous shell and bomb hits, Jean Bart had not been seriously damaged, though this was unknown to the Americans.
 Workers quickly cut away the deformed steel that jammed the main battery turret and it was back in operation at 17:24.
 Only one of the 406 mm shells could have threatened the ship's survival, as an explosion in the 152 mm magazine could have destroyed the vessel had it been full of propellant charges.
-The next day, the ship's 90 mm guns were used to fire on advancing ground troops, and on 10 November, Jean Barts forward turret engaged the heavy cruiser between 11:41 and 11:51, nearly hitting with her second salvo.
+The next day, the ship's 90 mm guns were used to fire on advancing ground troops, and on 10 November, Jean Bart's forward turret engaged the heavy cruiser between 11:41 and 11:51, nearly hitting with her second salvo.
 Three of her nine two-gun salvos straddled Augusta, forcing the cruiser to withdraw at high speed and prompting Ranger to launch a second air strike on the ship.

 Nine Dauntlesses, this time armed with 1000 lb bombs, and eight F4F Wildcat fighters attacked the ship at 15:00.
-The fighters strafed Jean Barts anti-aircraft batteries to suppress them for the Dauntless attacks.
+The fighters strafed Jean Bart's anti-aircraft batteries to suppress them for the Dauntless attacks.
 Two of the bombers scored hits; the first caused extensive damage to the forecastle and the second destroyed a substantial part of the hull toward the stern.
 Both bombs caused serious fires that were suppressed by 20:00.
 Extensive flooding led the ship to settle by the stern and submerged the turbo generator room, while shock from the bomb explosions disabled the main diesel generators, leaving the backup diesels as the only source of electrical power.
 In the course of the engagements with American forces, 22 men had been killed and the same number had been wounded.
 She had fired just 25 shells from her main battery, but despite the significant damage from the bomb hits on 10 November, her turret remained operational, as did the 90 mm guns, though both batteries were without power.